StadGent/fractal_styleguide_gent-base/components/21-atoms/field-description/README.md

 ## Web accessibility

-* A field description should always have a visually hidden title.
+A field must reference the field description by use of aria-describedby, unless a field message has priority.